- Mid-size room in small footprint

 The 2016 Acura TLX is light on luxury feel, but it has great interior space, lots of technology, and in its base version, supremely enjoyable performance and handling.

-The design adopts some of the styling cues from the larger Acura RLX sedan, including distinctive rows of LEDs in the headlamps and more underlining the side mirrors.
-Exaggerated fender outlines and a toned-down version of the brand's horizontal silver "beak" make an otherwise handsome but generic sedan shape a bit more distinctive.
+The design shares some of its styling cues with the larger Acura RLX sedan, including distinctive rows of LEDs in the headlamps and more underlining the side mirrors.
+Exaggerated fender outlines and a toned-down version of the brand's horizontal silver "beak" give more distinction to an otherwise handsome but generic sedan shape.
 Not everyone will like it, but few will find if offensive.

 A variety of engines, transmissions, and drive systems are mixed and matched to create three distinct models.
-The base model is powered by a 2.4-liter inline-4 putting out 206 horsepower, coupled to a new 8-speed, dual-clutch transmission with the unusual addition of a torque converter.
-The effect is to smooth out all of the jerky tendencies of a typical dual-clutch, while knocking out fast, crisp shifts—whether you're driving with spirit or just loafing along with ease.
+The base model gets power from a 2.4-liter inline-4 putting out 206 horsepower, coupled to a new 8-speed, dual-clutch transmission with the unusual addition of a torque converter.
+The effect is to smooth out the usual jerky shift patterns of dual-clutch gearboxes, while keeping the quick, clean shifts, whether you're driving with brio or just taking it easy.
 The inline-4 TLX comes only with front-wheel drive.

-But only the V-6 offers buyers the option of all-wheel drive.
-Specifically, it's the awkwardly named Super Handling All-Wheel Drive (SH-AWD), which employs torque-vectoring control to assist with stable and predictable cornering.
-If you stick with front-wheel drive, whether with the inline-4 or the V-6, the car includes the ability to steer the rear wheels slightly via actuators, a setup like that on the luxury RLX four-door.
-In another awkward acronym, Acura calls the system Precision All-Wheel Steer.
+The V-6 is the only way to get all-wheel drive, unfortunately.
+The awkwardly named Super Handling All-Wheel Drive (SH-AWD) system uses torque-vectoring to aid in stable and predictable cornering.
+If you stick with front-wheel drive, whether with the inline-4 or the V-6, the TLX adds rear-wheel steering via a setup like the one on the bigger RLX.

-While it also replaces the TSX—which was essentially the Honda Accord sold to Europeans—the new TLX is more like the outgoing TL in size.
+Though it also subs in for the TSX--the European Honda Accord, more or less--the TLX has interior room on par with the now-discontinued TL.
 It rides on the same 109.3-inch wheelbase, but is almost 4 inches shorter overall.
-Despite that, it has roughly the same interior volume as the TL, good for five passengers.
-The cabin is also commendably quiet, employing active noise cancellation to deliver all-but-silent driving up to 70 mph.
+Despite that, it has roughly the same interior volume as the TL, enough for 5 passengers.

-On the safety front, the TLX misses a clean sweep of the safety ratings.
-It offers plenty of standard or optional safety equipment, including lane keeping systems, adaptive cruise control, and blind-spot monitors, and those offerings made it an IIHS Top Safety Pick+ last year—but new data moves its small-overlap front-impact score down to "Marginal."
+On the safety front, the TLX pulls up shy.
+It's not for lack of safety gear: Acura offers adaptive cruise control, lane-keep assist and blind-spot monitors.
+It's been rated an IIHS Top Safety Pick+, but new standards have changed and its "Marginal" small-overlap front-impact score drops it from the award ranks.
 The TLX gets five stars in every test category from the NHTSA.

 Standard equipment on every TLX includes LED daytime running lights, plus conveniences such as hill start assist, cruise control, automatic headlights, and heated side mirrors with reverse gear tilt-down.
-Siri Eyes Free interface is standard, as is integrated text message and email capability, Bluetooth phone connectivity and streaming audio.
-The sound system has seven standard speakers, along with Sirius XM radio and USB/iPod audio interface, and more.
+Bluetooth with streaming audio is standard, as is Siri Eyes Free.
+Seven-speaker audio comes standard as well, along with a USB audio interface and satellite radio.

-The TLX lineup starts with a front-drive, four-cylinder engine with an 8-speed dual-clutch gearbox, which earns a rating of 24 mpg city, 35 highway, 28 combined.
-The two V-6 engines, which are separated by front- or all-wheel drive manage similar ratings, according to the EPA: 21/34/25 mpg for front-drive, 21/31/25 mpg for all-wheel drive.
+The TLX lineup starts with the 4-cylinder, front-drive model and its 8-speed dual-clutch gearbox, which earns a rating of 24 mpg city, 35 highway, 28 combined.
+The two V-6 engines, which are separated by front- or all-wheel drive manage similar ratings: 21/34/25 mpg for front-drive, 21/31/25 mpg with AWD.